 - Please be flexible.
 Things may change in the coming weeks.
 The way we are regathering now may look very different in a couple of weeks or months.
 This situation is fluid and it is completely unknown.
 We will make mistakes.
 Our goal is to offer a time to worship our Lord and Savior Jesus Christ together with as minimal a risk as possible.
 If this becomes too risky, we will need to step back and start anew.
 That is the essence of the church--renewal--and we get to practice it together in a loving and compassionate way.

 I am grateful for each of you.
 Your prayers and words of encouragement have given me and the staff the strength to endure through this time of transformation in almost every aspect of how we "do church".
 We've learned a lot and we have a lot more to learn.
 Thank you for sticking with us.

 May the peace of God which passes all understanding keep your heart and mind in the knowledge and love of God.
 Amen.

 Light and Life,

 Due to COVID-19, our worship hours will change.

 Sunday service at 7:30am

-We will stream on our website, YouTube and Facebook pages.
+We will stream on our website and Facebook page.
 The video will be available to watch any time after 7:30 AM through the links below: